-The horseback chases and the serial’s other outdoor sequences (like Tom’s dismounted tracking of Steve in Chapter Two) are shot on the Walker Ranch, in the woods near Lake Sherwood, and on the Universal backlot–where the studio’s older Western town set serves as the settlement of Old Fort.
+The horseback chases and the serial’s other outdoor sequences (like Tom’s dismounted tracking of Steve in Chapter Two) are shot in the woods near Lake Sherwood, on the Universal ranch, and elsewhere on the Universal backlot–where the studio’s older Western town set serves as the settlement of Old Fort.
 All of these settings make attractive and perfectly believable rural-Canadian locations–once one adjusts to the conspicuous absence of the San Bernardino National Forest locales featured in every other sound-era Mountie serial.
 The Canadian atmosphere is also augmented by judiciously placed stock shots of Northern fauna such as moose, elk, and wolves.
 Lake Sherwood itself is utilized in the excellent canoeing sequence in Chapter One–which has heroine Ann getting chased out onto out dangerous waters by Indian attackers, Steve jumping from a cliff in an attempt to help her right her out-of-control craft, and both of them getting submerged in rapids for the episode’s cliffhanger (the rapids appear to be stock-footage-derived, but the stock is incorporated very smoothly).

 The canoe cliffhanger is juxtaposed with Tom’s apparent shooting from his horse by Indians; Chapter Two also concludes with a double cliffhanger in which Tom is apparently shot by Steve’s friend Bordeau and Ann is pitched from a cliff by a misbehaving horse.
 Most of the subsequent cliffhanging perils are faced jointly by hero and heroine; the most memorable of these is the conclusion of Chapter Four, which has Tom, Ann, and a prisoner crossing a suspension bridge that’s struck by lightning.
 The “live-through-it” resolution of this cliffhanger is unimaginative but makes sense enough, while the similar resolutions of the Chapter Three wagon crash and the horsefalls in Chapters Two and Five are a little less believable–though not in the same unbelievable league as some of the resolutions in other Universal chapterplays.